Skip to main content

 Description

-An agent cannot call a protected endpoint unless it knows how to authenticate.
-When your spec declares securitySchemes (OAuth2 flows, an API key header, or bearer tokens) and your docs explain how to obtain and use credentials, an AI tool can complete the auth handshake on the user's behalf.
-Vague or missing auth information stops automation cold: the agent can see the endpoint but has no way in.
-Transparent, machine-readable auth is the difference between a documented API and a usable one.
+An agent can't call a protected endpoint unless it knows how to authenticate.
+Declare securitySchemes in your spec — an OAuth2 flow, an API key header, bearer tokens — and explain in your docs how to obtain and use credentials, and an AI tool can finish the auth handshake on the user's behalf.
+Leave the auth story vague or absent and automation stops cold: the agent sees the endpoint but has no way in.
+Machine-readable auth is what separates a documented API from a usable one.

-• Name the scheme explicitly in your developer docs — Authorization: Bearer, X-API-Key, or an OAuth2 flow — rather than only saying "authentication required."
+• Name the scheme outright in your developer docs (Authorization: Bearer, X-API-Key, or an OAuth2 flow) instead of only saying "authentication required."

-• Document how to obtain credentials, authenticate a request, and refresh tokens, with a complete example.
+• Show how to obtain credentials, authenticate a request, and refresh tokens, with a complete example.

-• Reference the auth scheme on a getting-started page so the strong hints are discoverable in the HTML.
+• Mention the auth scheme on a getting-started page so the strong hints surface in the HTML.

-• Re-scan after documenting auth to confirm an explicit scheme is detected.
+• Re-scan once auth is documented to confirm an explicit scheme is detected.

 Version History